Program Supplier Contact Information:

 In 1997, the State of Massachusetts became the first state to pass municipal electric aggregation legislation, a type of program designed to save consumers money on their electricity bills.
 In fact, in 1997, the Commonwealth formed the Cape Light Compact, the first municipal electric aggregation program in the country.
 Six other states have since followed.
 The programs go by different names in different states, but the bulk-purchasing principles upon which they operate are largely the same.
 By aggregating, or grouping, a large number of electric accounts together, economies of scale are created, enabling participating municipalities to achieve greater savings for consumers than could normally have been achieved by the individual customer.

-For the Town of Sudbury and other communities in Greater Boston, Mass Energy is supplying the local renewable energy above the amount required by the state law known as the Renewable Portfolio Standard.
-Mass Energy, a Boston-based nonprofit, purchases renewable energy wholesale mostly from community-based wind power projects located in Massachusetts and Rhode Island.
-Mass Energy has entered into a number of long-term contracts with wind power projects located in communities such as Plymouth, Gloucester, Scituate, and Ipswich.
+For the Town of Sudbury and other communities in Greater Boston, Green Energy Consumers Alliance, Inc. (previously Massachusetts Energy Consumers Alliance) is supplying the local renewable energy above the amount required by the state law known as the Renewable Portfolio Standard.
+Green Energy Consumers Alliance, a Boston-based nonprofit, purchases renewable energy wholesale mostly from community-based wind power projects located in Massachusetts and Rhode Island.
+Green Energy Consumers Alliance has entered into a number of long-term contracts with wind power projects located in communities such as Plymouth, Gloucester, Scituate, and Ipswich.

 Good Energy, L.P. is a leading national energy management and consulting firm that has been implementing large and small community choice aggregation programs in various states across the country since 2008.
 They have partnered with your municipality to design and operate this CCE program.
 Good Energy is headquartered in New York City and is currently the retained community electricity aggregation consultant for over 200 communities across the country.
 Sudbury selected Good Energy to serve as its energy consultant through a competitive process, in partnership with neighboring cities and towns.